Location information is not included in reports when default culture is not en

 I'm going to see if I can replicate the issue in 2.4 and submit a separate PR for that as I don't think the problem the above PR fixes will be present in 2.4.

-#10 Updated by Dan Gillean 12 months ago
+#10 Updated by Dan Gillean about 4 years ago

 - Status changed from QA/Review to Verified